halfpintutopia/magic-forest-trail/README.md

 <br>

-The header image, should be the first view of the landscape and also quick information about the trail.
+The header image should be the first View of the landscape and also quick information about the trail.
 Showing the distance, approximate time to hike and the level of ease.

 ### Trail map